-Collectively, our results demonstrate that S. pneumoniae infection suppresses key features of AAD, irrespective of the timing of infection.
+Collectively, our results demonstrate that Spn infection suppresses key features of AAD, irrespective of the timing of infection.
 Importantly, from a clinical perspective, infection at all three treatment times inhibited OVA-induced IL-5 release from T-cells and blood eosinophilia.
-This is particularly significant, as it reflects an attenuation of allergeninduced eosinophil expansion in the bone marrow.
-Eosinophils actively contribute to airway wall remodelling in allergic asthma in humans [26].
-Suppression of blood eosinophilia by S. pneumoniae infection may be significant for the long-term inhibition of eosinophil accumulation in the lungs, leading to the inhibition or resolution of pathogenesis and remodelling events [27].
-Thus, the features of AAD that were not reduced in the short term by infection may be resolved in the longer term.
-The suppressive effects of S. pneumoniae were observed with exposure before, during and after sensitisation.
-This indicates the potential application of S. pneumoniae to humans for both the suppression of sensitisation in naïve individuals and disease progression in sensitised patients.
-The beneficial effects of infection or treatment could be enhanced by the identification of the active components of S. pneumoniae that are responsible for the suppressive effects [11].
+This is particularly significant as it reflects an attenuation of allergen-induced eosinophil expansion in the bone marrow.
+Eosinophils actively contribute to airway wall remodeling in allergic asthma in humans [26].
+Suppression of blood eosinophilia by Spn infection may be significant for the long-term inhibition of eosinophil accumulation in the lungs, leading to the inhibition or resolution of pathogenesis and remodelling events [27].
+Thus, the features of AAD that were not reduced in the short-term by infection may be resolved in the longer term.
+The suppressive effects of Spn were observed with exposure before, during and after sensitisation.
+This indicates the potential application of Spn to humans for both the suppression of sensitisation in naïve individuals and disease progression in sensitised patients.
+The beneficial effects of infection or treatment could be enhanced by the identification of the active components of Spn that are responsible for the suppressive effects [11].
 These components could be delivered repeatedly and in higher concentrations to enhance the suppression of the induction and progression of asthma.
 The identification of these components is the subject of ongoing studies.
+Suppression of AAD by Spn involves Tregs, which are significantly increased by concurrent infection.
+Increases in Tregs were reduced when infection had resolved prior to sensitisation and correlated with reduced suppression of AHR.
+Infection-induced Tregs suppressed the proliferation of both OVA-specific and anti-CD3 stimulated Thelper cells and attenuated OVA-induced Th2 cytokine release.
+Importantly, the suppression of all features of AAD by concurrent infection was removed by anti-CD25 treatment.
+Indeed, blocking Tregs in infected mice allowed the induction of AAD that was similar in severity to AAD induced in Treg depleted groups without infection.
+CD25+ is also a marker of T-cell activation and anti-CD25 treatment may also deplete CD25+ effector T-cells.
+However, anti-CD25 treated uninfected, allergic groups still developed AAD.
+This shows that effector T-cells were not depleted and that the effects in infected groups were the result of reduced Treg responses.
+The mechanisms of how Tregs suppressed proliferation and Th2 responses remain to be determined and are under further investigation.
+IL-10, but not TGF-β, levels were increased in MLN and splenocyte cultures and the possibility remains that suppression could be occurring through either the release of soluble factors or cell-contact dependent processes.